 • Take out a home-equity loan (interest is deductible)

-Following the fiscal cliff crisis of 2012-2013, numerous changes were made to the tax code that will directly affect you sooner or later.
-Working with a smart, capable accountant who knows tax planning for high income individuals as well as the palm of his hand is more important than ever.
+Following the fiscal cliff crisis of 2012-2013, many changes were made to the tax laws that will directly affect you sooner or later.
+Working with an accountant who has tax preparation experience with high-income individuals is more important than ever.
 That’s where the TPI team comes in.

 If you and your spouse make $300,000 or more ($275,000 for head of households and $250,000 for single filers), your personal and dependent exemptions will be gradually phased out.
 For every $2,500 of adjusted gross income (AGI) over $300,000, your exemptions will be reduced by 2%.
 Personal exemptions disappear at income levels over $422,500 for joint filers.
 (Note that these income thresholds will be adjusted annually for inflation.)

-To counteract these phase-out rules, TPI will put together a tax plan for you that lowers or postpones taxable income so that you stay under the applicable thresholds and continue to take advantage of all exemptions and deductions in full.
+To counteract the tax implications of these phase-out rules, our high-net-worth accountants will put together a tax plan that lowers or postpones taxable income.
+This will allow you to stay under the applicable thresholds and take advantage of all available exemptions and deductions.

 Did you know that the average American pays 31% in taxes every year?
-Want to pay a lot less as a high income earner?
-TPI will work with you to uncover smart tax savings strategies for high income earners that will have you smiling on April 15.
+Want to pay a lot less as a high-income earner?
+TPI will work with you to uncover smart tax savings strategies that will have you smiling on April 15.

-The tax savings strategies we will look at for you tend to benefit high income earners the most, as you have more cash on hand that can be moved around, thus greatly reducing your taxable income.
-They can include:
+The tax savings strategies we apply tend to benefit high-income earners the most, as you have more cash to move around and reduce your tax liabilities with.
+Some of these measures can include:

 • Maxing out your 401(K) or 403(b) plan